 Please find my CV here.

-"Better the Devil You Know: An Online Field Experiment on News Consumption"
+"Better the Devil You Know: Selective Exposure Alleviates Polarization in an Online Field Experiment"

 This paper empirically investigates the causal link between news consumers’ self-selective exposure to like-minded partisan media and polarization.
 Through an online experiment, I find a lower likelihood of extreme policy views—an alleviation of polarization—among the subjects who were allowed to choose their like-minded partisan media than those who were not.
 I begin the paper by presenting a parsimonious model to formalize a traditionally neglected channel through which self-selective media choice leads to reduced polarization.
 The predictions of this model are supported by experimental evidence collected from a South Korean mobile news application that I created.
 Users of the app were given access to curated articles on key political issues and were regularly asked about their views on those issues.
 Some randomly selected users were allowed to choose the news sources from which to read articles; others were given randomly selected articles.
 The users who selected their news sources showed larger changes in their policy views and were less likely to have radical policy views—an alleviation of polarization—in comparison with those who read randomly provided articles.
 In support of the main mechanism in the model, an exogenous increase in familiarity enables news consumers to better adjust for the biases of news articles, and this in turn leads to more learning and less extreme policy views.